bend/CPPWrappers/README.md

 Small examples are located in the Tests folder.
 Basicaly the libraries are easy to use, notice that for the Thread class you need to subclass it and override the run() method

 ### TODO
-Add an error logger, Udp sockets, http requests ...
+Add  Udp sockets, http requests ..., File System operation ...